PaulSorenson/aioconveyor/README.md

 I have a number of systems around my house and beyond which I just need to poll every 30 seconds or so and then write the data to a number of systems such as postgresql, mqtt, csv, console etc.

-I wrote the first one before `asyncio` was even a thing in python to poll my solar PV inverter, and then I rewrote it as an asynchronous model.
+I wrote the first one before `asyncio` was even a thing in python to poll my solar PV inverter, then later rewrote it as an asynchronous model.
 I have several apps where the loop/scheduler all look the same - only the data and the collection look different.

 It was a very simple matter to migrate existing apps to `aioconveyor`.
 Since it allows an arbitrary number of consumers, I quickly realized adding `mqtt` consumers alongside my postgresql writers I could easily integrate custom data with homeassistant.